Note: if the “HD” button hasn’t defaulted to orange, you’ll need to click to turn it on. It’s worth it.

 As the ridership has evolved, so too have the lanes: 2012’s freshly laid green paint at intersections and areas of conflict is in turn helping attract those women (and children) riders.
 The bright green extends beyond downtown, showing up by Stanley Park and along the Central Valley Greenway.
 It re-appears on the other side of the Burrard Bridge at Cornwall, but the lanes drop quickly at Cypress.
 People travelling by bike to Kits Beach and beyond are left to fend for themselves among fast moving traffic; however, in time riders hope for more green paint to guide them to the next protected refuge.

-The success can be largely attributed to three simple ingredients to designing for an all ages bicycle route: once you lay down the paint and planters, the people will come.
+The success can be largely attributed to three simple ingredients to designing for an all ages bicycle route: once you lay down the paint colors and planters, the people will come.
 It starts with the bright greens of the grasses, thermoplast, and goretex – but builds quickly into a rainbow of colours.

 Kathleen Corey likes tiny apartments over shops, hikes with panoramic city views, and flowing urban landscapes.
 While in the San Francisco Bay Area, she led design processes for the India Basin community farm and Wilkie Creek outdoor classroom.
 Kathleen completed the Urban Design certificate at SFU’s City Program and is working toward her Master of Landscape Architecture at the University of Guelph.